Towards Efficient Data Valuation Based on the Shapley Value: Introduction

 {\bf Theoretical Contribution} We first study this question from a theoretical perspective.
-We show that, to approximate the SV of $N$ data points with provable error guarantees, it is possible to design an algorithm with $\mathcal{O}(N(\log N)^2)$ model evaluations.
+We show that, to approximate the SV of $N$ data points with provable error guarantees, it is possible to design an algorithm with $\mathcal{O}(N(\log N)^2)$ model evaluations\footnote{See the technique note by Wang and Jia \cite{wang2023note} for an improved version of this algorithm.}.
 We achieve this by enabling proper information sharing between different model evaluations.
 Moreover, if it is reasonable to assume that the utility function is monotone and the SV is ``sparse'' in the sense that only few data points have significant values, then we are able to further reduce the number of model training to $\mathcal{O}(\log\log N)$, when the model can be incrementally maintained.
 It is worth noting that these two algorithms are agnostic to the context wherein the SV is computed; hence, they are also useful for the applications beyond data valuation.

 {\bf Practical Contribution} Despite the improvements from a theoretical perspective, retraining models for multiple times may still be unaffordable for large datasets and ML models.
 We then introduce two practical SV estimation algorithms specific to ML tasks by introducing various assumptions on the utility function.
 We show that if a learning algorithm is uniformly stable~\cite{bousquet2002stability}, then uniform value division produces a fairly good approximation to the true SV.
-In addition, for a ML model with smooth loss functions, we propose to use the influence function~\cite{koh2017understanding} to accelerate the data valuation process.
+In addition, for an ML model with smooth loss functions, we propose to use the influence function~\cite{koh2017understanding} to accelerate the data valuation process.
 However, the efficiency does not come for free.
 The first algorithm relies on the stability of a learning algorithm, which is difficult to prove for complex ML models, such as deep neural networks.
 The compromise that we have to make in the second algorithm is that the resulting SV estimates no longer have provable guarantees on the approximation error.
 Filling the gap between theoretical soundness and practicality is important future work.

 Table~\ref{fig:summary_of_results} summarizes the contributions of this paper.
 In the rest of the paper, we will elaborate on the idea and analysis of these algorithms, and further use them to compute the data values for various benchmark datasets.